mikechambers/darci/README.md

 # darci

-Darci is a self hosted platform for aggregating, viewing and analysizing Destiny 2 PVP stats.
+Darci is a self hosted platform for aggregating, viewing and analyzing Destiny 2 PVP stats.

 > Thank you for using the Data Analysis, Reconnaissance and Cooperative Intelligence device.
 You may call me Darci.